 It's pretty clear fission fuel costs or availability are not a concern and no longer provide grounds for fusion development.
 Compared to fission reactors like MMR, fusion systems have no advantages in terms of safety, waste, or cost.
 Indeed, the foregoing discussion suggests higher financial risk, more burdensome waste management, and a higher cost of energy.

 So what is the motivation?
 Fusion projects funded by billionaires, VCs, and investment banks appear to possess authentically held commercial ambitions.
 Maybe they know something I don't.
-Or perhaps the investments are more like research donations or tax write-offs by the ultra-rich.
-If it is a tax strategy, I applaud it - it beats the deranged modern-art market by a long shot.
-It's probably more efficient for the ultra-rich to send money directly to promethean R&D projects instead of routing the cash through the grasping hands of the IRS, congress, and bloated government departments all to be misappropriated by some second-rate bureaucrat.
+Or perhaps the investments are more like research donations or tax write-offs.
+It's a good tax strategy, far better the deranged modern-art market by a long shot.
+And it's probably more efficient for to send money directly to promethean R&D projects instead of routing the cash through the grasping hands of the IRS, congress, and bloated government departments all to be misappropriated by some unelected, second-rate bureaucrat.